assaf/zombie/README.md

 ## The Bite

-If you're going to write an insanely fast, headless test tool, how can you not call it Zombie?
+If you're going to write an insanely fast, headless browser, how can you not call it Zombie?
 Zombie it is.

 Zombie.js is a lightweight framefork for testing client-side JavaScript code in